Dirac231/EXP101/LINUX/LESSON_1/README.md

 ## CPU Registers, Assembly

-To handle the memory map, the CPU uses "registers", which are "hardware" 64-bit addresses (therefore NOT located in RAM), that the CPU uses for specific purposes, for example to copy values from the memory map, and perform operations on it.\
+To handle the memory map, the CPU uses "registers", which are "hardware" 64-bit addresses outside the RAM memory map, that the CPU uses for specific purposes, for example to copy values from the memory map, and perform operations on it.\
 \
 The important ones are:
 - `RAX`: Used to store the return value of functions, and perform temporary operations.